 This is something that I’ve discussed with my friends.
 And all of them agree that there’s just something magical about Brazilian women that almost all the other women just lack.

 For instance, Eastern European women are gorgeous to the point of being mistaken for models, but because of the closed culture (Soviet Union) and colder climates, they just don’t exude the same level of sexuality as their Latin American—and especially—Brazilian counterparts.

 I prefer that.
 If given the choice, I would choose a super sexy woman that turns me on compared to a woman with a beautiful face but lacking charisma.
 What’s the point of amazing looks when the woman looks charisma and doesn’t feel too comfortable in her environment?

 Of course, many guys might indeed prefer a gorgeous girl even if she doesn’t exude super sexy charisma, but I’m one of those guys who value the overall package: looks, personality, sexiness, charisma, sex, etc.

 When viewed from this perspective, Brazilian women are simply unbeatable.

 Are Brazilian women easy?

 There’s a certain stereotype world over that Brazilian women are super easy.
 The reason for this stereotype is because foreigners are constantly inundated with images of Brazilian women wearing skimpy clothing, dancing, and their overall sensuality is automatically translated into being easy.

 All of that is false.
-In fact, Brazilian women are, for the most part, fairly traditional.
+Brazilian women are, for the most part, fairly traditional.
 I say “for the most part” because there’s also a geographical factor.
-Typically, women from the Northern parts of Brazil (Bahia, Recife, Amazonas) are typically “easier” than women south of Rio de Janeiro (São Paolo, Curitiba, Porto Alegre).
+Typically, women from the Northern parts of Brazil (Bahia, Recife, Amazonas) are “easier” than women south of Rio de Janeiro (São Paolo, Curitiba, Porto Alegre).